paulczy/ado-copilot-code-review/README.md

 ### No comments posted

 Check the pipeline logs for Copilot's analysis output and determine if the agent experienced connectivity issues when posting comments.
-Even if Copilot finds no issues, it should still post a single comment indicating as such when using the default prompt.
+Even if Copilot finds no issues, it should still post a single comment indicating the PR looks good when using the default prompt.

 ## Contributing